sntdshrly/owl-sparql-semantic-web/README.md

-# Owl SPARQL Semantic Web
+# OWL SPARQL Semantic Web
 This repository is created for semantic web using Web Ontology Language and testing with SPARQL.